rancarter/SICP/README.md

-## SICP
-My solutions for some SICP tasks
+### My solutions for some SICP and CLRS tasks ans problems

-## Some algorithms according to CLRS
-Tasks solutions are in the `algorithms` folder.